welsol21/ROS-Topics-Services-and-Actions/src/ur3_description/README.md

 Fixed issue where robot was not visible in RViz:
 - Changed launch file to use `ur3.urdf.xacro` instead of `ur3_description.urdf.xacro`
 - Fixed robot name attribute in URDF from `$(arg name)` to `ur3` (resolved xacro argument ordering issue)

+### Known Issues
+For information about known issues with the UR3 training package (Task 2), please see the separate README.md in the ur3_training package or the ASSIGNMENT2_SUMMARY_REPORT.md file.

 ## Author
 Vlad - COMP9069 MSc AI